New Supported Living Service Now Open

 Foxhall Road, our new supported living transition service in Ipswich, Suffolk, has been developed as a result of demand for this type of provision for younger people in the area.

 When Suffolk Council began working on plans for housing pathways to meet the local needs of younger people, the excellent reputation and outcomes of Consensus Ipswich-based services Belstead Mews (aimed at 12-18 years old) and Belstead Villa (aimed at 18-25 years old), resulted in Consensus being one of a small number of providers invited to meet with the Council to engage in this workstream.
-With support and guidance from Belinda Robinson, our Head of Development and Partnerships for East Anglia, London & Surrey, plans got underway to develop this new service.

 “Suffolk Council really wanted a supported living service to enable people to have more choice and control.
 The setting is able to provide this while also ensuring people have the support they need.”

 Tony Pickering – Commercial and Business Development Director